Main content

 Pro Tip: While permanent color doesn’t fade over time, it will lose its vibrancy and luster.
 To keep your new hair color rich and bright, reach for color-safe shampoos and conditioners like Biolage Professional’s Color Last Shampoo and Moisturizing Conditioner.
 They take inspiration from the anti-fade properties of the vibrant orchid to help protect hair, balance moisture, and even out the hair’s surface for saturated, vibrant color.

 Even if using the right products, washing your hair too frequently can cause color to dull more quickly.
-To extend the time in between your washes, we recommend using a dry shampoo like Redken Deep Clean Dry Shampoo Jumbo to help your looks look and feel fresh in the meantime.
+To extend the time in between your washes, we recommend using a dry shampoo like Redken Deep Clean Dry Shampoo Jumbo to help your locks look and feel fresh in the meantime.

 Semi-Permanent Hair Color